gscacco/automa/README.md

 Automa is a Java library to easily create and use Finite State Machines.

-Defining a finite state machine is a simple as defining plain enums for the states and the events like:
+For example, defining a finite state machine for a music player is as simple as defining plain enums for the states and the events like:

     public enum PlayerState {
         STOP,